-Scrutiny Panel RAG Develop Phase 2 of Oakham Enterprise Park to create further employment and business growth opportunities Places

-Currently there are 4 vacant units at OEP out of 106.
+Scrutiny Panel RAG Develop Phase 2 of Oakham Enterprise Park to create further employment and business growth opportunities Places Currently there are 4 vacant units at OEP out of 106.
 This represents a void rate of circa 4% which is excellent considering the type of units at OEP.

-Work is ongoing to identify development opportunities and to future proof the site to ensure its longevity.
-Future year's expenditure is expected to focus on ensuring compliance issues and increasing revenue income.

-A strategy for the future development of the Central Area of OEP is being developed which will create further employment opportunities but also increase the revenue return.

-Projected rental income for 2017/18 is £456.9k with a net surplus estimated at £100.3k.
-This is due to significant revenue spend on essential building works and infrastructure improvements.

-Complete the improvement of broadband, developing and implementing a strategy for 2020 connectivity for the County

-Phase 1 deployment connected circa 9,600 homes and businesses to fibre broadband with the majority of these having access to superfast broadband speeds.

-Phase 2 deployment is now completed connecting some further 970 premises to fibre broadband with the majority of these at superfast broadband speeds.
+Work is ongoing to identify development opportunities and to expenditure is expected to focus on ensuring compliance issues ar's A strategy for the future development of the Central Area of C opportunities but also increase the revenue return.
+DEP is being developed which will create further emp loyment Projected rental income for 2017/18 is £456.9k with a net sur spend on essential building works and infrastructure improver • • • • • • • • • • • • • • • • • • • evenue Complete the improvement of broadband, developing and implementing a strategy for 2020 connectivity for the County Places Phase 1 deployment connected circa 9,600 homes and busin access to superfast broadband speeds. esses to fibre broadband with the majority of these h aving Phase 2 deployment is now completed connecting some further 970 premises to fibre broadband with the majority of these at superfast broadband speeds.
 This brings the combined total across all deployed phases to circa 10,600.
 Cabinet has now approved a Phase 3 deployment to tackle as many of the remaining sub 24mbps intervention premises as possible within the approved budget.
 This is currently being scoped with deployment expected to complete within 12 months of a change form being signed.